Antenna Selection in Polarization Reconfigurable MIMO (PR-MIMO) Communication Systems: Numerical Experiments and Results

 \subsection{Simulations in PR-MIMO}

-In this section we provide evaluations of our closed-form equations for optimum polarization vectors and the associated PR-MIMO channel capacity.
+In this section we provide numerical evaluations of our schemes for optimum polarization vectors and the associated PR-MIMO channel capacity.
 We also compare the results to brute-force numerical optimization, where we step through all possible (discretized) values of the Tx/Rx-polarization angle and choose the optimal values that correspond to the maximum capacity for each PR-MIMO channel realization.
-The step width of the brute-force numerical search are, respectively, $1^{\circ}$ in Figs. \ref{fig:Capacity_SNR5dB} and \ref{fig:Capacity_SNR30dB}; $5^{\circ}$ in Figs. \ref{fig:Capacity_Pol_matching} and \ref{fig:Opt_Pol_vs_Iteration}; $10^{\circ}$ in Figs. \ref{fig:cdf_Capacity_5dB} and \ref{fig:cdf_Capacity_30dB}.
+The step width of the brute-force numerical search are, respectively, $1^{\circ}$ in Fig. \ref{fig:Capacity_SNR30dB}; $5^{\circ}$ in Figs. \ref{fig:Capacity_Pol_matching} and \ref{fig:Opt_Pol_vs_Iteration}; $10^{\circ}$ in Figs. \ref{fig:cdf_Capacity_5dB} and \ref{fig:cdf_Capacity_30dB}.
 Unless stated otherwise, we consider independent and identically distributed (i.i.d.)
 Rayleigh fading channels with a cross-polarization discrimination, ${\rm XPD}=0 {\rm ~dB}$.